You have 0 product(s) in your cart.

 Wetsuits are made from neoprene, a type of foam rubber that was developed in the 1930s and is generally laminated on either side with various materials to produce varying degrees of stretch and durability.

 How long a wetsuit lasts depends largely on how well you take care of it, and the quality of the wetsuit in the first place.
-On average, a good wetsuit from a quality manufacturer should last anywhere from 200 to 1,000 dives on the type of diving it does.
-You can maximise a wetsuits life by taking proper care of it.
+On average, a good wetsuit from a quality manufacturer should last anywhere from 400 to 1,000 dives on the type of diving it does.
+You can maximise a wetsuit's life by taking proper care of it.

 How To Care For Your Scuba Wetsuit